tillgrallert/p3601db9e/to-do.md

 # Important

 - Formalities: c.10000 words; English spellings, full footnotes, no additional bibliography, consistent transliteration (IJMES or Iranian Studies)
-- use dataset  for the argument in the section on food prices
+- mention that the choreography and public ritual of food riots is at the core of my paper.
+I do not want to explain why food riots happened at a particular moment
+- comment on the significance of locations:
+    + Hama: events take place all across the town with main sites of action being at opposite ends of the city.
+    + Homs: events take place across the city and groups of protestors and law enforcement repeatedly cross the city
+- the plots might need some annotation
 - comment on the relevance of women for this study
 - comment on neither form nor claim being commented on as unusual by contemporaneous sources.
 - comment that newspapers are the common source for most research on contentious politics and the most important event catalogues

-- integrate qualitative price data
-- comment on absence of food riots between 1880 and 1908
+- further comment on absence of food riots between 1880 and 1908
     + comment on standard view on press censorship in this period
 - "Peace and tranquillity as the defining basis of Ottoman political legitimacy—asāyiş-i ʿumūmī or al-rāḥa al-ʿumūmiyya—" this requires a footnote
 - is the main question referred to throughout the paper?